Nikki's Footprint

 Tap water is drinkable – very convenient – and it’s not allowed to chew gum in public.
 Outdoors, all other drinks (alcohol too) and food are no problemo.

-As is said, 24 hours made me wanna come back for more.
-So I’ve got some plans to go back AND a small bucket list.
+As is said, 24 hours in Singapore made me want to come back for more.
+So, I will be back, and this is a small bucket list for when I do:

 very very nice